 In a more general sense, my writing process is to throw in everything: not only the kitchen sink, but the kitchen itself and every pot and pan and ladle and spoon I can think of.
 Because of this, my first drafts tend to be huge beasts.
 Then after that I go through with a scalpel and cut as much as I can – in this way I find what is essential about the story, which parts matter, and which can afford to fall to the cutting room floor.
 There is something wonderfully liberating about deleting, about letting go of all the hard-wrought paragraphs and watching something better take shape.

 I’m going to pass the Writing Process Blog Tour baton to Matilda Tristram.
-Like me, she doesn’t really have a blog but does have a fantastic website and tweets as @, bankruptcy attorney phoenix more importantly it gives me a chance to mention the forthcoming book of her comic, called Probably Nothing and published by Penguin.
+Like me, she doesn’t really have a blog but does have a fantastic website and tweets as @, but more importantly it gives me a chance to mention the mirrors and wall art online book of her comic, called Probably Nothing and published by Penguin.
 I’m really looking forward to it – please do check it out!